NOAA-PMEL/OneArgo-R/README.md

 ## INSTALLATION AND USE
 This repository can be cloned using the command line or GitHub Desktop.
 Or the files can be directly downloaded in zipped format.

 Before use, make sure the files are placed in a directory that is in the R search path.
 Or add the directory where they are located to the search path https://support.rstudio.com/hc/en-us/articles/200711843-Working-Directories-and-Workspaces.
-Or run it in the directory where the main_workshop script was placed.
+Or run it in the directory where the Tutorial script was placed.

-For an overview of how to use this toolbox, step through the 'main_workshop' script (launching it in the R Console, or in the Rstudio console using the Run button or Ctrl+Alt+Enter, the Run All shortcut in R studio), a tutorial that was developed for the 2021 GO-BGC Scientific Workshop (6/30/21).
+For an overview of how to use this toolbox, step through the 'Tutorial' script (launching it in the R Console, or in the Rstudio console using the Run button or Ctrl+Alt+Enter, the Run All shortcut in R studio), a tutorial that was developed for the 2021 GO-BGC Scientific Workshop (6/30/21).

 ## FUNCTIONS